WiDS Datathon FAQ

 What if I have questions about the data during the Datathon?

 Kaggle has a Discussion Board that you can post questions about data issues within the appropriate scope.
 The WiDS Datathon Committee, including Planet and Kaggle representatives, will reply to the questions throughout the contest.

 Is the data private?

-The data is owned by Intermedia and by giving your consent to Kaggle’s terms of service, you are agreeing to use the data solely for this contest.
+The data is owned by Planet and by giving your consent to Kaggle’s terms of service, you are agreeing to use the data solely for this contest.
 With your consent, you are ensuring that you: